Senior Living In Convalescent Homes

 Generally, there are two convalescent care categories: subacute and post-acute.

 Subacute care is provided for patients who have received acute care (active, short-term medical care for serious trauma or illness) and still need medical or rehab care.
-For instance, subacute care can help patients transition back to the hospital after recovering from a broken hip.
+For instance, subacute care can help patients return to the hospital after recovering from a broken hip.

 Post-acute care assists patients transitioning from the hospital back to their homes.
 Services include home nursing, personal care, and home health care.